python/cpython/Doc/library/devmode.rst

 The Python Development Mode introduces additional runtime checks that are too expensive to be enabled by default.
-It should not be more verbose than the default if the code is correct: new warnings are only emitted when an issue is detected.
+It should not be more verbose than the default if the code is correct; new warnings are only emitted when an issue is detected.

 It can be enabled using the :option:`-X dev <-X>` command line option or by